Top 22 World’s Biggest And Largest Container Ships in 2024

 Carrying the pin-wheeled flag of Hong Kong, the Shipping Taurus is another marvel operated by the China Ocean Shipping Company Limited (COSCO).
 The ship was built in 2018 by Waigaoqiao Shipbuilding.
 It is a mono-hull ship meant exclusively for container carriage.
 The vessel has a length of 399.8 metres and a breadth of 58.7 metres.

-Interestingly, it is one of the five sister ships of the DNV GL class, each having names of the five famous constellations, namely COSCO Shipping – Taurus, Gemini, Virgo, Libra and Sagittarius.
+Interestingly, it is one of the five sister ships of the DNV GL class, each with the names of the five famous constellations, namely COSCO Shipping – Taurus, Gemini, Virgo, Libra and Sagittarius.
 Each has a loading capacity of 20,119 TEU and a gross tonnage of 194,864 MT.

 22. MV Barzan

-Unlike the previous ships generally owned and operated by Chinese or Japanese companies, this vessel is owned by the United Arab Shipping Company (UASC).
+Unlike the previous ships, which were generally owned and operated by Chinese or Japanese companies, this vessel is owned by the United Arab Shipping Company (UASC).

-Having a DWT of 199,744 and a gross tonnage of 195,636, this ship has far lower carbon emissions than Maersk EEE class container ships, making it a significant accomplishment in this regard.
+With a DWT of 199,744 and a gross tonnage of 195,636, this ship has far lower carbon emissions than Maersk EEE class container ships, making it a significant accomplishment.

-We have the famous Hapag-Lloyd as the operator and the flag of Malta on it.
+We have the famous Hapag-Lloyd as the operator and the Malta flag on it.

 Conclusion